spezold/mvloader/readme.md

 ### … in terms of the patient?

-What remains open, is, what does `[x, y, z]` stand for?
-We may now have a value in millimeters (or whatever world units are assumed/defined), but we still do not know what the value means in terms of the imaged patient's *anatomy*.
+What so far remains open, is, what does `[x, y, z]` stand for?
+We may well have a value in millimeters (or whatever world units are assumed/defined) by now, but we still do not know what the value means in terms of the imaged patient's *anatomy*.
 For this reason, medical image formats define the world coordinate system's axes relative to the patient's body axes:

 * one world axis points along the patient's left-right axis and therefore its value increases when moving from the patient's left side